-Confidence and the lack of healthy boundaries
+Lack of healthy boundaries

 Many people who lack confidence avoid social gatherings and even turn down a coffee with friends if it is in a new place.
 You may have trouble speaking up in groups, so avoid them or shut down in a social setting.
 The good news is you can work on this with practice.
 See the Circle of Confidence video.

 If I asked you what confidence was, where might you feel it, what would you hear, see or feel?
 Are there levels to your confidence?
-Do you have different kinds of confidence for certain situations?
+Do you have different kinds of confidence in certain situations?
 How would you describe this almost intangible feeling?

 The dictionary definition provides a broad term that tells us that it is having faith or belief in yourself.
 So that a confident person is demonstrating their faith in their knowledge, skills, ideas, values and in who they are.

-The flip side of confidence is that horrible sick feeling called fear.
+The flip side of confidence is that horrible, sick feeling called fear.
 That nasty little chattering monkey appears when we least expect it to whisper sweet crap in our ears.
 However you feel about fear, the facts are that it keeps us safe (in survival mode).
-But, it also provides an opportunity to confront it, learn more about ourselves and grow.
+But it also provides an opportunity to confront it, learn more about ourselves and grow.

 Setting healthy personal boundaries is an absolute must on your journey to making yourself a priority in your own life.
 It’s a foundational part of the process, and without them, you’ll soon be back to saying yes to everyone’s needs and wants except your own.
 Building healthy boundaries is one of the best ways to put yourself and your needs first.
-They protect you from being taken advantage of or of being a doormat.
-They define who you are in each of your relationships and help you be more fully aware of who you are and what you want and deserve.
+They protect you from being taken advantage of or being a doormat.
+They define who you are in your relationships and help you be more fully aware of who you are and what you want and deserve.

 Personal boundaries also teach others how to treat you – with respect and care.
 They encompass your feelings, thoughts, beliefs, choices, intuition, needs and wants.
 Your boundaries should stay firm and clear, though you can choose in what situations to allow them to be flexible.
 They aid you in discovering your true self and making sure you live life on your terms.
 They develop your self-awareness, confidence and self-respect.

 The first thing you need to do is decide how you want to be treated by others.
 After all, if you don’t know yourself, how can you determine how you want others to treat you and what you will and will not accept in your life?
-When we focus on other people’s needs and wants only, we stop spending time on ourselves to discover what we want and need.
+When we focus only on other people’s needs and wants, we stop spending time on ourselves to discover what we want and need.

 Start to clarify what you value in your life and what you want more of.
 Once you know what you desire and value, you’ll be able to use those to decide how you spend your time and energy.
 Anything that doesn’t align with them will get an automatic, no thanks.